itmayziii/bd-form/README.md

     registerValidListener?(callback: any): void
 ```

-Groups implement and additional interface than controls to allow manipulation of the groups controls.
+Groups implement and additional interface to allow manipulation of the groups controls.
 Here is the interface, it cal also be found in */src/group-interface.ts*
 ```
     getControl(controlName: string): ControlInterface;